The erstwhile 80s pop pin-up plays his brand of post-punk and dandy pop.

 Sun 6 Oct

 The funkiest band ever to come from Dundee, or Scotland for that matter.
-They're a bit long in the tooth these days but they can still recapture that Sly Stone/Isley Brothers summer spirit in their current set.
+They still recapture that Sly Stone/Isley Brothers summer spirit in their current set.

 Thu 26 Sep